 This event is a fundraiser done by the athletes to help raise funds to support the programs they are a part of.
-The CSAT Ski-A-Thon is an exciting event for all the athletes with lots of fun prizes and awards.
-We will also do our annual CSAT BBQ following the Ski-A-Thon.
+The CSAT Ski-A-Thon is an exciting event for all the athletes with lots of fun prizes and awards and ends with a CSAT BBQ.

-The Ski-A-Thon event raises funds to help obtain equipment, training lane space, and other items necessary to support athlete training.
+The Ski-A-Thon event raises funds to help obtain equipment, training lane space, coaches education and other items necessary to support quality athlete training.
 This year athletes will also have the opportunity to raise money to help support their own ski racing expenses.
-Any money raised over $500 may go toward next year’s program fees.
+Any money raised over $700 may go toward next year’s program fees.

-Prizes will be awarded for the most laps, the most money raised, for each age-class U8 through U16, an additional prize will be awarded to the overall best costume!
+Prizes will be awarded for the most laps, the most money raised, for each age-class U8 through U14, an additional prize will be awarded to the overall best costume!

 In our continuing effort to keep program costs down your involvement in our fundraisers are greatly appreciated.
 We ask for everyone’s participation to make this a successful event for our young ski racers.